ruanspies/cli/README.md

             export TOKEN="PASTE_THE_GENERATED_TOKEN_HERE"
             git config --global url."https://${GIT_USER}:${TOKEN}@github.com".insteadOf "https://github.com"

-_Check_

-Check if this was successful by running `git config -l`.
+☑️ Check if this was successful by running `git config -l`.
 The response should include:

     user.name="YOUR_GITHUB_USERNAME"
     user.email="YOUR_GITHUB_EMAIL"
     url.https://{YOUR_GITHUB_USERNAME}:{GITHUB_TOKEN}@github.com.insteadof=https://github.com

+❗️Note that there should only be one _url.https_ entry for the _github.com_, if not open the `~/.gitconfig` in your editor and remove the older entries.

 ## Installation